 Consequently, A consensus is emerging among public health and regulatory experts that high-intensity online gambling demands a comprehensive public health framework.
 This reflects a conceptual evolution through three stages: from moralistic condemnation of gambling as personal weakness, through the medical model's focus on individual pathology, to a consumer protection paradigm that acknowledges gambling as legitimate entertainment while recognizing its structural capacity for harm, requiring regulatory intervention at the product level, not merely the individual level.
 This approach, advocated in prominent reports and a growing body of academic literature, treats gambling-related harm as a systemic, population-level issue akin to harms from tobacco or alcohol.
-In the U.S., emerging legislative proposals and federal public health responses, such as the GRIT and SAFE Bet Acts, reflect a similar shift toward systemic framing of gambling-related harm.
+In the US, emerging legislative proposals and federal public health responses, such as the GRIT and SAFE Bet Acts, reflect a similar shift toward systemic framing of gambling-related harm.
 Such a paradigm shifts the regulatory focus from the reactive punishment or treatment of individual “problem gamblers” to the proactive prevention and reduction of cumulative, societal damage.
 The adoption of affordability-based harm reduction measures in jurisdictions like the UK and the Netherlands exemplifies this evolution in regulatory philosophy.

-This regulatory evolution is particularly salient given the increasing convergence of gambling and financial markets.
 Scholars warn that these sectors exploit similar behavioral vulnerabilities, yet are often governed by disparate and uncoordinated regimes.
 Likewise, recent research demonstrates the erosion of legal boundaries between gambling and financial markets, with their associated risks increasingly converging.
-For emerging platforms like PMPs in the EU, this convergence is critical.
 By blending entertainment with financial speculation, PMPs inherit the public health and equity concerns that now define modern gambling policy.
 To regulate these markets solely as conventional financial instruments would be to ignore these shared risks, thereby repeating the historical policy errors that allowed gambling-related harms to proliferate unchecked across vulnerable populations.